-Option Pros Cons A) SENDIF funding allocated solely through the Early Years provider hourly rates No need for application or panel therefore time efficient Funding is not determined specifically by individual SEND needs B) SENDIF funding allocated to children identified with SEN Support without the need for a Panel process Funding is directed to children with identified SEND There would need to be a process established to claim for these children and allocate funding Would be a marginal increase to funding that is retained centrally for administration C) SENDIF funding allocated by application based on individual need, i.e. continuing with a Panel approach.
+Option Pros Cons A) SENDIF funding No need for application Funding is not allocated solely through or panel therefore time determined the Early Years provider efficient specifically by hourly rates individual SEND needs

+B) SENDIF funding allocated to children identified with SEN Support without the need for a Panel process Funding is directed to children with identified SEND There would need to be a process established to claim for these children and allocate funding Would be a marginal increase to funding that is retained centrally for administration C) SENDIF funding allocated by application based on individual need, i.e. continuing with a Panel approach.
 Funding is directed to children with identified SEND Time consuming for all Would increase funding that is retained centrally for administration hence less funding passed through the provider base rates